apache/causeway-site/content/applib-guide/applib-guide-intro.md

     * [Applib Utility Classes](./reference/Utility.html)
     * [Applib Events](./reference/Event.html)

-You will note that to a large extent the conventions of the programming model can be described as 'intentional' - they convey an intention as to how domain objects, their properties and behaviours, are to be made available to users.
+To a large extent the conventions of the programming model can be described as 'intentional' - they convey an intention as to how domain objects, their properties and behaviours, are to be made available to users.
 But the